Dear reader, welcome!

 I am deeply interested in the potential of VR in creating insightful interactive experiences to make a better world.
 I think Visual Computing has much more to offer than it currently does, and that is where I want to specialize in the future.

 I am proficient with Java, C++ and C#.
-I have also extensive knowledge of OpenCV and am currently learning OpenGL.
+I have also extensive knowledge of OpenCV.

-I mainly create my games using Unity or Java programming language.
+I mainly create my games using Unity game engine or Java programming language.

 I am a firm believer in the fact that dedication and solid time management are the keys for a more productive and pleasurable life.